-c) Other fees paid to related parties
+c) Other fees paid to related parties and its Associated Entities

 The Responsible Entity appointed third party service providers to the Trust, some of whom are related parties of the Responsible Entity.
 One Managed Investment Funds Limited ("OMIFL"), a subsidiary of One Investment Group ("OIG"), acted as custodian for the Trust and receives a fee for doing so.